Mail Forwarding Service

-The Mail Forwarding service ensures that mail is delivered to a new or temporary address anywhere in Canada or the world when a business or residential customer moves or temporary relocates.
+The Mail Forwarding service ensures that mail is delivered to a new or temporary address anywhere in Canada or the world when a business or residential customer moves, relocates, or wants the service for another reason.
 The service can be purchased online or at a post office.

 There are two Mail Forwarding service types that are available:

-- Customers who are returning to the old address must buy the Mail Forwarding for Temporary Relocation (eg: Canadian residents wintering outside of the country).
+- Customers who are returning to the old address, or who wish to forward mail for another reason, must buy the Mail Forwarding for Temporary Relocation (e.g.: Canadian residents wintering outside of the country).

 Customers purchasing the Mail Forwarding service online must pay by credit card.